tomshev/CSC8604-CW-STACK/README.md

     SCK to PIN 23
     SDA to PIN 24
     ```

-* In the main directory, CSC8604-CW-STACK, open two terminal windows
+* In the main directory, CSC8604-CW-STACK, open two terminal windows.
 In the 1st window:
     ```
     cd server
     npm install